CenterForSpatialResearch/conflict_urbanism_sp2020/_posts/2020-05-06-andersson.md

 #### References

+B’Tselem - The Israeli Information Center for Human Rights in the Occupied Territories.
+(2019).
+Statistics on Settlements and Settler Population.
+Retrieved from: <https://www.btselem.org/settlements/statistics>

+DIVA-GIS.
+(2020).
+Administrative areas (GADM), Israel.
+Retrieved from: <http://www.diva-gis.org/>

 Efrat, Z. (2018).
 The Object of Zionism.
 Leipzig: Spector Books.

 Howe, K. (1997).
 Revealing the Holy Land : the photographic exploration of Palestine.
 Santa Barbara, CA: University of California Press, 37.

+The Humanitarian Data Exchange.
+(2020).
+State of Palestine - Oslo Agreement in the West Bank.
+Retrieved from: <https://data.humdata.org/dataset/state-of-palestine-other-0-0-0-0-0>

 Institute for Palestine Studies.
 (1997).
 Peace Monitor: 16 February-15 May 1997, Journal of Palestine Studies, 26(4), pp. 126-137

 Kaminker, S. (1997).
 For Arabs Only: Building Restrictions in East Jerusalem, Journal of Palestine Studies, 26(4), pp. 5-16

+Larkin, B. (2013).
+The Politics and Poetics of Infrastructure, Annual Review of Anthropology, (42), pp. 327-343

 Lipschits, O., Gadot, Y., Arubas, B. & Oeming, M. (2011).
 Palace and Village, Paradise and Oblivion: Unraveling the Riddles of Ramat Rahel, Near Eastern Archaeology, 74(1), pp. 1-49

-Segal, R. & Weizman, E. (2003).
-A Civilian Occupation: The Politics of Israeli Architecture.
-Verso Books.
+OpenStreetMap data.
+(2020). © OpenStreetMap contributors.
+Licence: <www.openstreetmap.org/copyright>

 The Palestine Exploration Fund.
 (1888).
 The Survey of Western Palestine - A General Index.
 London: Harrison & Sons, 86.

+Palestine Open Maps.
+Retrieved from: <https://palopenmaps.org/view>

+Segal, R. & Weizman, E. (2003).
+A Civilian Occupation: The Politics of Israeli Architecture.
+Verso Books.

+Rosen, S. J. (2012).
+Israeli Settlements, American Pressure, and Peace, Jewish Political Studies Review, 24(1/2), pp. 32-44